Alecerzea/alecerzea/README.md

-Alexander, programming hater and videogames fan
+Alex, programming hater and videogames fan

 - 🌱 I’m currently learning Python,Java,HTML,CSS (and I suck at those 4)
 - 👯 I’m looking to collaborate on IDK, I have no idea what I want in my life